All Frequently Asked Questions (FAQs) on this web page were posted April 15, 2014, unless otherwise noted.

 - Other Medicare enrolled providers and suppliers (other than durable medical equipment, prosthetics, orthodics and supplies (DMEPOS) suppliers, ambulance suppliers, and drug/device manufacturers).

-As stated on page 17 of the revised RFA, each ESCO must have at least one of each of the following included as participant owners:
+As stated in Section VII, Applicant Eligibility and Participation Requirements of the revised RFA, each ESCO must have at least one of each of the following included as participant owners:

 - A dialysis facility;

 What is an ESCO participant owner?
-How about a participant non-owner?
+What is an ESCO participant non-owner?

-ESCO participants may be either an ESCO participant-owner or an ESCO participant non-owner.
-ESCO participant-owners have an increased level of accountability to CMS in that they must (1) be signatories to the ESCO Model Participation Agreement with CMS, (2) have an ownership stake in the ESCO, and (3) assume downside risk in the event of shared losses and be subject to recoupment for non-payment.
-ESCO Participant-owners must assume downside risk at a level that is equivalent to a minimum of 50% of their portion of the ESCO’s total revenue multiplied by the ESCO’s total shared losses.
+An ESCO participant may be either an ESCO participant-owner or an ESCO participant non-owner.
+ESCO participant-owners have an increased level of accountability to CMS in that they must (1) be signatories to the ESCO Model Participation Agreement with CMS, (2) have an ownership stake in the ESCO, and (3) for LDO ESCOs assume downside risk in the event of shared losses and be subject to recoupment for non-payment.
+LDO ESCO participant-owners must assume downside risk at a level that is equivalent to a minimum of 50% of their portion of the ESCO’s total revenue multiplied by the ESCO’s total shared losses.
 All dialysis facilities and nephrology group practices must participate in the model as participant-owners.

 ESCO participant non-owners do not have to sign the ESCO Model Participant Agreement or take an ownership stake in the ESCO.
 They must, however, have a contractual relationship with the ESCO that requires them to comply with the terms and conditions of the ESCO Model Participation Agreement.
 ESCO participant non-owners are not required to assume downside risk, but are allowed to do so.